paxdev/paxdev.github.io/_posts/2020-05-20-git-aliases.md

   ```

   So now, from a branch you can type `git get-latest` and it will switch to `master`, do a `git pull`, switch back to your branch merging from `master` and accepting the default commit message

+  Note the use of single `'` quotes above.
+If I had used double `"` quotes then `git` would have evaluated what's inside the double quotes, i.e. the `$(git rev-parse --abbrev-ref HEAD)` and `$branch`.
+At the point of execution they would have evaluated to `null` and I would have got unexpected blank spaces.